 Desktop Macs: Disconnect the power cord (either from the Mac or from the AC outlet).
 Wait 15 seconds and plug it back in.
 Then wait another 5 seconds and turn the Mac back on.

-Portable Macs with non-removable batteries: Make sure the Mac is plugged in to AC power.
-On the built-in keyboard, press and hold the Shift, Option, and Control keys on the left side and press the power button.
-Release all the keys at once, and then turn the Mac on normally.
+Portable Macs with non-removable batteries: Shut down and unplug your Mac.
+On the built-in keyboard, press and hold the Shift, Option, and Control keys on the left side and press the power button and hold all of these down for 10 seconds, then release the keys.
+Connect the power adapter and then turn the Mac on normally.

-Portable Macs with removable batteries: Disconnect the AC power cord and remove the battery.
+Portable Macs with removable batteries: Shut down your Mac.
+Disconnect the power cord and remove the battery.
 Press the power button, hold it for 5 seconds, and then let go.
 Put the battery back in, reconnect the power cord, and turn the Mac on normally.

 Although neither of these procedures is a guaranteed cure, both of them can solve a number of odd problems, and are worth a few minutes of your time before hauling your Mac in to see the local Apple Genius.